-The concept of social impact assessment, as deriving from the World Bank safeguards policies, is not specifically defined and operated under Romanian national legislation.
-Having such an assessment is also not a requirement for issuing a specific permit or authorization, as in the case of environmental impact assessment.
-However, the national legal framework provides the basis for addressing the overall socio-economic impact of investments (GD no. 907/2016 regarding the technical and economic documentation for public investments), effects of civil works on neighboring properties (Law no.50/1991 regarding the permitting for execution of construction works and Law no. 287/2009 - The New Civil Code), or the application of quality norms and standards in constructions (Law no. 10/1995 regarding the quality assurance for constructions).
+Unlike the Policies of the World Bank which require a social assessment for investment projects the Romanian legislation does not require it, nor is it a requirement for issuance of any permit.
+However, the national legal framework provides the basis for addressing the overall socioeconomic impact of investments (GD no. 907/2016 regarding the technical and economic documentation for public investments), effects of civil works on neighboring properties (Law no.50/1991 regarding the permitting for execution of construction works and Law no. 287/2009 - The New Civil Code), or the application of quality norms and standards in constructions (Law no. 10/1995 regarding the quality assurance for constructions).
 Annex 2 covers the main legal acts in relation to assessing and addressing social impacts associated with the Project, such as provisions for public consultations, assessment of impacts on neighboring properties, community and occupational health and safety, compensations for any losses incurred in the process, etc.

-3. WORLD BANK EA SAFEGUARDS POLICIES
+3. WORLD BANK SAFEGUARDS POLICIES

 Ten safeguard policies and the additional policy on Access to Information represent the framework of safeguard mechanisms applied by the WB for the sake of interests of beneficiaries, clients, stakeholders and that of the Bank.
-Applying these policies allows avoiding adverse impacts on the environment and people's lives, minimizing and mitigating potential unfavourable environmental and social project impacts.
+Applying these policies allows avoiding adverse impacts on the environment and people's lives, minimizing and mitigating potential unfavorable environmental and social project impacts.
 On Annex 4 the safeguard policies of the World Bank are described at large.